It’s Metal. For your Mom.

 Okay, so no communists.
 Thank God there are only three actual communists left in the world.
 Then a bitter chorus: In the Days that Reagan Ruled / He was the Gipper, he had the knack / He took a bullet and he still came back / In the Days that Reagan Ruled / He was an honest man with a simple dream / A dream we should all hold true.
 He had the knack?
 That’s the best you can say about him?

-They really shouldn’t let Mgrdechian write any more songs.
+They really shouldn’t let Megerdichian write any more songs.
 California was still the Golden State / Our culture we could celebrate / Our First Lady still had some class / No race-baiters talking all of their trash.
 A Translation: California was tolerable before the Mexicans, and no more black First Ladies.
 Anything else?

 No hostages he’d let you hold, not for a day.
 From Iran, or in general?
 Can we subvert the Constitution to get them back, though?
 Cuz that would be cool.
-And shouldn’t there be a few extra stanzas for the Beirut bombing, Pan Am bombing, escalating AIDS crisis, widening gap between rich and poor, the ’82 recession, the stroll through a Nazi cemetery, exploding deficits, etc.,?
+And shouldn’t there be a few extra stanzas for the Beirut bombing, Pan Am bombing, escalating AIDS crisis, widening gap between rich and poor, the ’82 recession, the stroll through a Nazi cemetery, exploding deficits, etc.?
 Just a line about jelly beans to close the show?
 Nicely done, Madison Rising.
 Nicely done.

 What should we take from Madison Rising, other than the fact that no band worth knowing has ever made its television debut on Huckabee?
 Unlike 80s metal, then and now, the current fight with the power incarnation is, simply put, a huge bore.
 Is there anything worse than trying to rock out with the establishment riding shotgun?
 It’s like fist-bumping your parents after getting laid in their bed.
 Rooting for the Pinkertons in a labor war.
 Applauding the Indian massacre in Little Big Man.